 So, without further ado, here are the ways I’ve found to keep our organic grocery bill under $400 for a family of 4!

 1. Double Up: Let’s get “variety” out of the way.
 I’ve found that if I double up at least 2 meals a week, refrigerating the other half and using it on a second day later in the week, we ALWAYS save a lot of money.
+And every time I learn more about film folding wrappers, the more I seem to save on things that are struck with exorbitance.
 No matter what way you slice it, more ingredients= more money.
 For a family of 4 (with 2 toddler boys that eat as much as grown men!), we still don’t use an entire bag of carrots in one meal, or an entire 8 serving package of quinoa pasta.
 Doubling it up and having the same thing as another night a few times a week really saves a lot of money.
 And, if I make Tuesday/Thursday’s meal together, then I only have to cook on Tuesday!
 No meal prep on Thursday required.
 On an average week, I only “cook” dinner 2-3 times, and the food still tastes good one or two days later (vs. freezing stuff for a long period of time, which always tastes kinda gross to me).

 My one piece of advice for gluten free folks like me: avoid doubling up on pastas.
 Gluten free rice and quinoa pasta does NOT save well!
 Just double up the sauce, save half the package of pasta, and boil it later.